Implement a Successful Rule-Based System for Process Automation in Your Company

 Types of Rule-based Systems

 Rule-based systems are the simplest form of AI.
-There are different types of systems that are used for different applications.
+Different types of systems are used for different applications.

 1. Predictive Systems